-3. In terms of preliminary examinations, over the period June 2012-April 2015, the Office has conducted nine preliminary examinations on a yearly average.
+3. In terms of preliminary examinations, over the period June 2012 - October 2015, the Office has conducted nine preliminary examinations on a yearly average.
 In total, 13 distinct situations have been subject to preliminary examinations, including six new ones.
-Four preliminary examinations were completed, including two which led to a decision not to proceed (Korea, Comoros referral) and two which led to the opening of an investigation (Mali, Central African Republic II).
-It is contemplated that three additional preliminary examinations may be completed by the end of 2015.
+Five preliminary examinations were completed, including three which led to a decision not to proceed (Korea, Comoros referral, Honduras) and two which led to the opening of an investigation (Mali, Central African Republic II).
+A sixth preliminary examination may be completed as well, pending authorisation from the Court's Judges to proceed to an investigation as per the Prosecutor's request of 13 October 2015 (Georgia).